Emergency Preparedness for Property Managers in Newcastle, Lake Macquarie, and Maitland

 Creating an Emergency Plan

-– Well-defined procedures for safe evacuation and shelter-in-place situations, depending on the emergency.
+- Establishing safe evacuation and shelter-in-place procedures.

 Communication Strategies

-Regular Drills and Training
+Drills and Training

-Emergency Supplies and Resources
+Emergency Supplies

 - First-aid kits